joshre/joshre.github.io/index.md

 ## Here are some websites I’ve built.

 ### Where I currently work
-[MxU](https://getmxu.com/features) - Custom Wordpress build for a successful SaaS company integrating Stripe, HubSpot, and .
+[MxU](https://getmxu.com/features) - Custom Wordpress build for a successful SaaS company integrating Stripe, HubSpot, and advanced analytics.

 ### Built with the design team at Honey (employer from 2016 to 2020)
 * [Lange Twins Winery](https://langetwins.com/) - Custom Wordpress build with a Winedirect integration for a fifth-generation California Winery.